Scifabric/deployments/README.md

 ## Setup

 Basically, go to your repository and add a webhook.
+Configure it enabling the following individual elements:

+ * Deployment status
+ * Deployment
+ * Pull Request

 NOTE: it's important to add a secret to protect your deployments.
 Don't use something easy.